FinnedAI/hft-ext/README.md

 # HFT-EXT
 > An extensible framework for high-frequency trading built on top of [Alpaca](https://alpaca.markets/) and Yahoo Finance.

+## Disclaimer
+_It goes without saying that past performance is not indicative of future results.
+This framework is not intended to be used for live trading.
+If you do use it for live trading, you do so at your own risk.
+The authors of this framework are not responsible for any losses incurred by using this framework.
+Please use this framework responsibly._

 ## Why should I use HFT-EXT?
 HFT-EXT is a framework that allows you to build your own high-frequency trading strategies.
 It is built on top of [Alpaca](https://alpaca.markets/) and Yahoo Finance.
 It is designed to be extensible, so you can easily add your own strategies and indicators using Python.
 In addition to this, it is open-source, so you can contribute to the project and help make it better.
 It is designed to be compatible with both paper and live trading accounts, and is designed to be easy to use, so you can get started trading in no time.